kvarak/dnd/docs/_Classes/feyblood.md

 <details><summary>Wing Dust</summary>

-Like some other winged fey creatures, you can splash your magical dust using your wings.
+Like some other winged fey creatures, you can splash magical dust using your wings.
 You can sprinkle a colored type of dust on an adjacent creature as an ***action***.

 The pale blue dust makes a creature not needing to breathe for 1 hour.